gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 Secondly, the predicted grades data were not published by the government.
 Where the predicted grades are officially based on GCSE results, which are available, it is worth noting that pupil movement between KS4 (GCSEs) and KS% (A-levels) between schools would make the historical GCSE data only partially accurate.
 That being said, had we had more time, we would have used school GCSE data as the next best option in our calculations.

 Thirdly, because of the low differences between the different grade distributions for private and state schools, the results in this study can not be generalised.
-Nevertheless, the findings of our study co-align with earlier studies that analysed the Ofqual algorithm (Haines 2020; Hern 2020a; Hern 2020b; Birch 2020; James 2020)
+Nevertheless, the findings of our study co-align with earlier studies that analysed the Ofqual algorithm (Haines 2020; Hern 2020a; Hern 2020b; Birch 2020; James 2020; Nye and Thompson 2020).

 # V) Implications and suggestions for further research: